rendleyhq/docs.rendleysdk.com/getting-started/styling.md

 ## Relative Corner Radius

-By default, the corner radius is in pixels.
-Pass `true` as the second argument to interpret the values as a fraction of the clip's smaller dimension:
+By default, the corner radius is in absolute pixels.
+Pass `true` as the second argument to make the radius scale with the clip:

 ```typescript
 clip.style.setCornerRadius([0.5, 0.5, 0.5, 0.5], true); // fully circular